Rail services and infrastructure

 The Queensland Treasury has developed a policy called Community Service Obligations: A Policy Framework, for the provision of CSOs by the Queensland Government.

-has been developed to fulfil the requirements of the policy framework when providing public transport in south east Queensland.
+The Community Service Obligation Framework for Public Transport in South East Queensland has been developed to fulfil the requirements of the policy framework when providing public transport in south east Queensland.
 This framework is designed to identify those areas where government support of public transport services is appropriate — as well as determining the most effective means of providing this support.

 Public Benefit Test of Queensland's Rail Safety Legislation